vvzen/gui-convert-pts-to-ply/README.md

 On Windows, use git bash to run `sh build.sh`.

 ### Example steps to create a conda env and build the app
 Once you have conda, you'll see that your prompt will change to have the current conda environment name at the beginning.
-For example: `(base)`
+The default conda env is called base so that's what you'll see, unless you're in a different environment

 ```
 (base) $ git clone https://github.com/vvzen/gui-convert-pts-to-ply.git